 IoT is enabling new business models and areas, when the IoT data and meta-data becomes a business asset itself and a saleable item – look at car traffic data, gathered in anonymous aggregation from mobile device movement and monetised in the vehicle route mapping.

 Organisations starting out on their IoT journey must focus their attention on the following key strategic considerations to improve their chances of a successful IoT deployment.

 IoT whilst being an exciting new horizon of possibilities is not without its challenges.
-Given its growth over a relatively short amount of time, it’s not surprising that standards for the IoT are still a work-in-progress and where available are not widely adopted.
-The challenge of data security regulations and the financial consequences of a possible misstep have inevitably slowed down IoT adoption especially among smaller businesses.
+Given its growth over a relatively short amount of time, it’s not surprising that standards for IoT are still a work-in-progress and where available are not widely adopted.
+This is starting to change as 5G adoption starts to drive more IoT thinking and opportunity spotting.
+However, the challenge of data security regulations and the financial consequences of a possible misstep have inevitably slowed down IoT adoption especially among smaller businesses.
 Even then, the fact that the number of intelligent connected devices has now surpassed human population on the planet, is testament to the optimism around what is possible with the IoT.
 Businesses that carefully navigate the initial rough waters will eventually reap significant rewards from successful deployments.
 The possibilities are endless and exciting.